dreamcat4/docker-images/irssi/README.md

 ZNC Configuration:

-By web browser:
+Primarily you will want to change the znc admin username and password to something else more secure.
+And to be your own IRC nickname.

 The znc server will be configurable from any standard web browser, available on SSL protocol `https://$your_container_ip:6697`.
 The default username and password for znc admin user is `znc:znc`.
 It is recommended to then goto manage users --> Duplicate the default `znc` user with your own IRC nick name.

-Be text file:

-The `znc.conf` file is stored in the usual loacation at `/config/znc/configs/znc.conf`
+The `znc.conf` text file can also be edited directly.
+It is stored in the usual loacation at `/config/znc/configs/znc.conf`

+IRSSI Config:

+Assuming that you have changed the znc username and password, then you must also change those `/server` lines in the irssi config file.
+To use your new znc nick name and password.
+This file is located at `/config/irssi/config`.

 IRC Logs: